-While both Jules and I typically ward off many of the nasty bugs that float around this time of year by drinking lots of green juice and eating a clean diet, we do occasionally have to do our time with a cold, sore throat, or this time, the flu.
+While we both typically ward off many of the nasty bugs that float around this time of year by drinking lots of green smoothies and eating a clean diet, we both have battled colds, sore throats, and even the flu this year.

 With bug fighting power,

 7 Tips to Fight the Flu and Feel Better Fast

 - Rest, rest, rest!
 We can’t emphasize this enough.
 While cliché, this is truly THE most important thing you can do when you first get sick.
 If you don’t take this time to slow down, you’ll end up paying the price with a lingering cold or flu.
 Clear your calendar and rest.
 Everything else in your life can wait.

 - Cut the white stuff out.
 Sugar suppresses your immune system.
 Just 75-100 grams of sugar per day (i.e. – just two cans of soda), can cause a 50% drop in the ability of white blood cells to kill off those nasty little bugs.
 So while you’re sick be especially diligent to remove all sugars, even the so-called healthy ones like honey, agave syrup, beet sugar, coconut sugar, and maple syrup.

 - Get a dose of “Happy Juice” vitamin D. In the winter we’re more susceptible to getting cold and flu bugs because we don’t get enough vitamin D from the sun.
 In a recent study, influenza was reduced by over 42% when participants were taking 1,200 IU of Vitamin D3 a day.
 When you’re under the weather increase your daily dose of vitamin D3 to help you get back into your life, feeling your best, fast.
 Our favorite is Source Naturals Liquid Vitamin D3.